our Fall 2022 Freshman application

 If your file is Complete and Ready for Review by the date on the left, a decision will be entered at 6:00 pm on the date on the right:

-*Early Action decisions will be posted by early December 2020.
+*Early Action decisions will be posted by late November 2022.
 Check our social media accounts and emails for more information about when decisions will be available.

 Please note: Completed and Ready for Review status means that ALL required application materials along with the Undergraduate Application have been received to the Office of Admissions.

 FIRST-YEAR Student ADMISSION REQUIREMENTS